medikoo/cli-color/README.md

-# cli-color - Yet another console color package.
+# cli-color - Yet another colors and formatting for the console solution.

 Colors and formatting for the console.
 This package won't mess with built-ins and provides neat way to predefine color patterns, see below.